seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 Though it may be so in the case of the *Arahant*, what about the stream-winner, the *sotāpanna*, one may ask.
-There is a general belief that in the case of a *sotāpanna* the vision of *Nibbāna* is like a glimpse of a distant lamp on a road with many bends and the *sotāpanna* has just negotiated the first bend.
+There is a general belief that in the case of a *sotāpanna* the vision of Nibbāna is like a glimpse of a distant lamp on a road with many bends and the *sotāpanna* has just negotiated the first bend.

-But in accordance with the *Dhamma* it may be said that the norm of immediacy is applicable even to the knowledge of the first path.
+But in accordance with the Dhamma it may be said that the norm of immediacy is applicable even to the knowledge of the first path.
 One who attains to the fruit of stream-winning may be a beggar, an illiterate person, or a seven year old child.
-It may be that he has heard the *Dhamma* for the first time.
+It may be that he has heard the Dhamma for the first time.
 All the same, a long line of epithets is used with reference to him in the *suttas* as his qualifications:

 > *Diṭṭhadhammo pattadhammo viditadhammo pariyogāḷhadhammo tiṇṇavicikiccho
 > vigatakathaṁkatho vesārajjappatto aparappaccayo satthusāsane*.[^fn54]

-*Diṭṭhadhammo*, he is one who has seen the *Dhamma*, the truth of *Nibbāna*.
-It is said in the *Ratanasutta* that along with the vision of the first path, three fetters are abandoned, namely *sakkāyadiṭṭhi*, the self-hood view, *vicikicchā*, sceptical doubt, and *sīlabbataparāmāsa*, attachment to holy vows and ascetic practices.[^fn55] Some might argue that only these fetters are abandoned at this stage, because it is a glimpse of *Nibbāna* from a distance.
+*Diṭṭhadhammo*, he is one who has seen the Dhamma, the truth of Nibbāna.
+It is said in the *Ratanasutta* that along with the vision of the first path, three fetters are abandoned, namely *sakkāyadiṭṭhi*, the self-hood view, *vicikicchā*, sceptical doubt, and *sīlabbataparāmāsa*, attachment to holy vows and ascetic practices.[^fn55] Some might argue that only these fetters are abandoned at this stage, because it is a glimpse of Nibbāna from a distance.

-But then there is this second epithet, *pattadhammo*, which means that he has reached the *Dhamma*, that he has arrived at *Nibbāna*.
+But then there is this second epithet, *pattadhammo*, which means that he has reached the Dhamma, that he has arrived at Nibbāna.

-Not only that, he is *viditadhammo*, he is one who has understood the *Dhamma*, which is *Nibbāna*.
+Not only that, he is *viditadhammo*, he is one who has understood the Dhamma, which is Nibbāna.

-He is *pariyogāḷhadhammo*, he has plunged into the *Dhamma*, he has dived into the *Dhamma*, which is *Nibbāna*.
+He is *pariyogāḷhadhammo*, he has plunged into the Dhamma, he has dived into the Dhamma, which is Nibbāna.

 He is *tiṇṇavicikiccho*, he has crossed over doubts.